parsevalbtc/libbitcoin-system-wiki/BIP173-For-Humans.md

 The maximum prefix length `p` is deduced from `90 - 1 - 1 - 4 - 6 = 78`.

-> There are BIP173 "bech32" test vectors that exclude the version and therefore overstate the maximum prefix length.
+> There are BIP173 "bech32" test vectors that exclude the version/program and therefore overstate the maximum prefix length.
 These are not valid addresses.

 The maximum program length is deduced from `90 - a = 77`, but is further limited to `4..64` (2-40 bytes) by [BIP141](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki).